- Dementia is a syndrome; Alzheimer’s is a disease.

 Ginkgo has also been thought to improve memory and is safe to use, although again clinical studies report conflicting results for people with dementia.
 Coconut oil is under study as well for possibly slowing the pace of progression.

 A Health-Oriented Daily Routine

 The best therapy of course is unconditional love and care, which can be a challenge to both family members and caregivers.
-Patient-centered dementia care, enhances the dementia patient’s individuality by aiming to boost uplifting sentiments, nurture what each dementia patient can still do, and further their independence.
+Person-centered dementia care enhances the person with dementia’s individuality by aiming to boost uplifting sentiments, nurture what he or she can still do, and further his or her independence.

-A nutritious diet, good hydration, plenty of sleep, and exercise, those would be the constituents of a daily routine that can perhaps mitigate the most severe of symptoms and delay the dementia’s progression.
-Exercise, whether going for a walk or gentle leg lifts in bed, is particularly helpful to both patient and caregivers.
+A nutritious diet, good hydration, plenty of sleep, and exercise – research suggests that these are the constituents of a daily routine that can perhaps mitigate the most severe of symptoms and delay the progression of dementia.
+Exercise, whether going for a walk or doing gentle leg lifts in bed, can be particularly helpful for both individuals with dementia and caregivers.

 Additional therapies that may help include music or pet therapy.
 Visits from therapy dogs that are empathic and affectionate toward the patient, or even adopting a cat or a dog have been shown to be helpful.

 Aromatherapy, notably the use botanical oils such as rosemary and lavender oil, can be calming and soothing.
-Massage therapy often incorporates aromatherapy in its soothing effects, and can also ease anxiety.
+Massage therapy often incorporates aromatherapy for its soothing effects and can also ease anxiety.

-Art therapy such as painting, collage, photography, and clay with emphasis on the method and not the end product can be relaxing.
-Art can provide fun and joy, pieces of life that are often missing for people with dementia.
+Art therapy such as painting, collage, photography, and clay with emphasis on the method and not the end product can be relaxing as well.
+Art can provide fun and joy and a sense of purpose, aspects of life that can sometimes feel lacking for people with dementia.